 The Central Bank of each country controls currency issuance and declares official exchange rates.
 To make a profit, banks, card operators, and exchanges will usually give you a slightly worse rate than they get from the Central Bank or add fees.
-Official exchange rates are listed (and updated weekdays) on central bank sites for Russia, Ukraine, Kyrgyzstan, Georgia, and Poland.
+Official exchange rates are listed (and updated weekdays) on central bank sites for Kyrgyzstan, Georgia, and Poland.

 Bank Fees are charged on top of Visa/Mastercard fees and are more common with Visa cards.
-Mastercard generally cuts the bank in on the “adjustment fee” so that they can offer a “no foreign transaction fee” card.
+Mastercard generally cuts the bank in on the “adjustment fee” so that they can offer the “no foreign transaction fee.”
 However, many banks also charge fees for using another bank’s ATM.
 Most American banks have no branches in SRAS locations.
-Also, debit card purchase fees arise for using your debit card in stores.
-Call your bank and take stock of all applicable fees.
-You may want to open a better account before departing.
+Debit card purchase fees can be also be charged if you use it directly in stores abroad.

 So Which Card Is Best?
 Here is data taken from two cards used in Moscow ATMs in April, 2015.
-Exchange rates are different in 2018, but the fees and defferentials are largely the same.
+Exchange rates are different now, but the fees and differentials are largely the same.
 One data set comes from a Wells Fargo Visa debit card, which charges a $5 “Non-Wells Fargo ATM Transaction Fee” (there are no Wells Fargo ATMs in Russia).
 The other is a Chase Platinum Business Mastercard with “no transaction fees.”
 Chase advertises no fees but the cost of each transaction is very similar to Wells Fargo, which charges a flat $5 fee.
 MasterCard in fact “adjusts” the exchange rate to make its profit.

 Tips for Students Worried about Budgets